 The way to reach improved outcomes is by creating fewer, but better and measurable, IEP goals and through progress monitoring.
 Unfortunately, writing IEP goals has become a procedural compliance process disconnected from intervention intensity that doesn’t lead to the kind of progress monitoring that has been shown to be among the most powerful tools in an educator’s toolbox.

-In this webinar presented by the Consortium on Reaching Excellence in Education (CORE) and Dr. Mark Shinn, professor of school psychology at National Louis University, you’ll learn, among many things, how writing scientifically sound and measurable IEP goals, including math and reading fluency IEP goals, can drive appropriately intensive, research-based interventions and reduce achievement gaps.
+In this webinar presented by CORE, Inc. and Dr. Mark Shinn, professor of school psychology at National Louis University, you’ll learn, among many things, how writing scientifically sound and measurable IEP goals, including math and reading fluency IEP goals, can drive appropriately intensive, research-based interventions and reduce achievement gaps.
 You’ll also review best practices and key steps for writing IEP goals and walk away with IEP goals examples you can use to get started.

 Watch this webinar to enhance your understanding of how to reduce the achievement gap for students with disabilities in your district and meet more rigorous special education standards by writing IEP goals that are strong and measurable.

 How do you set quality IEP goals?
 In order to create goals that set high expectations and are linked to grade-level standards, educators must ask the three important questions outlined in this webinar:

 The webinar also discusses how educators can start answering the questions above by taking the following steps when writing IEP goals:

 Stressed in this webinar is the importance of quality over quantity.
 Educators should write fewer IEP goals, but base those goals on scientifically sound indicators and proven progress monitoring practices.
 To do this, educators must have strong, or reasonably strong, validated tools with which to write goals and monitor progress over time.